EleutherAI/tokengrams/README.md

 Larger corpora must use a MemmapIndex.

-Many systems struggle with memory mapping extremely large tables (e.g. 40 billion tokens), causing unexpected bus errors.
+Some systems struggle with memory mapping extremely large tables (e.g. 40 billion tokens), causing unexpected bus errors.
 To prevent this split the corpus into shards then use a ShardedMemmapIndex to sort and query the table shard by shard:

 ```python
 from tokengrams import ShardedMemmapIndex